 Stress is an inescapable part of modern life.
-Though you might not be able to rid yourself of it, you can learn how to manage or even relieve stress.
+Though you might not be able to rid yourself of it, you can learn how to manage your stress.
+Here's how to reduce stress.

 When confronted by daily stressors – whether a pile of unpaid bills or mounting work deadlines – your body responds by releasing a flood of chemicals.
 Your heart pounds, your breath quickens, and your muscles tense as they ready to face the challenge.
 The stress response evolved to help our ancestors escape from imminent threats – like a charging rhino or a spear-armed enemy.
 It wasn’t designed to react to modern stressors like traffic jams or election woes.